 Non-anglers are equally enthralled with the Smith.
 The scenic beauty rivals anything in the country.
 You’ll see deer, a wide variety of birds, an occasional bear, and fascinating geology, making this trip truly a photographer’s dream.
-PRO makes camping remarkably comfortable.
-While you float and fish all day, part of our team floats ahead so that camp is set and hors d’oeuvres ready when you arrive in late afternoon.
+While you float and fish all day, part of the team floats ahead so that camp is set and hors d’oeuvres ready when you arrive in late afternoon.

 The Smith River float trip begins at Camp Baker, MT northeast of Helena, MT.